kovzol/giac-electron-example/README.md

 ## Notes

 This example is known to work under

 * Ubuntu Linux 16.04.2 (64 bit, node 7.7.4, npm 4.1.2, GMP 6.1.0, MPFR 3.1.4)
 * Ubuntu Linux 16.10 (64 bit, node 6.2.2, npm 3.9.5, GMP 6.1.1, MPFR 3.1.5)
+* Ubuntu Linux 17.04 (64 bit, node 6.10.3, npm 3.10.10, GMP 6.1.2, MPFR 3.1.5)
 * MacOS 10.11 "El Capitan" (node 6.6.0, npm 3.10.3, GMP 6.1.0, MPFR 3.1.3)
 * Windows 10 (64 bit, node 6.10.3, npm 3.10.10, MPIR 2.6.0; the MPFR part is not yet reported to work)

+Note that you may need to download a recent node.js version since older versions shipped with Ubuntu will almost surely not work.
+Also you need a recent GCC under Linux, otherwise the C++ compilation will fail.

 ## Author